Palashio/nylon/README.md

 ## Overview

-Nylon is a python library that lets you customize automated machine learning workflows through JSON like formats.
-Either use our built in grammar, add your own modules, or let Nylon handle the work for you.
-You get to choose the parts of the pipeline you modify, and we'll handle the rest.
+Nylon is a python library that lets you customize automated machine learning workflows through a concise, JSON syntax.
+It provides a built in grammar, in which you can access different operations in ML with the english language.

 ## Installation